GabrielPLeal/ahgora-youtube-front/readme.md

 #### `npm install`

-NOTE: If you hava problems installing dependencies, run the following?
+NOTE: If you have problems installing dependencies, run the following:

 #### `npm install --force`